artb/ragecan-app/README.md

 - **Automatic Parameter Optimization**: Simplifies the tuning of both dimensionality reduction methods and classifiers.
 - **User-Friendly GUI**: Facilitates the use of sophisticated algorithms through a straightforward graphical interface.
 - **Result Tracking and Validation**: Ensures the accuracy and reliability of analysis results through robust validation mechanisms.
+- **Three Optimized Classifiers**: Naive Bayes, Random Forest and SVM are optimized with Optuna for collecting the reduction methods results.

 ## Installation